• Skip to primary navigation

 But if all you have is fuji or gala apples, etc., those will work too.

 But I love making these old-fashioned apple dumplings that are just like my grandma's apple dumplings.
 They remind me of my home and my childhood.
-For me, they are comfort food.
+Comfort food at its finest. 🙂 The caramel sauce that they get baked in makes every bite heavenly (especially when served warm with vanilla ice cream).

 apple dumpling and ice cream